jg-rp/python-jsonpath/README.md

 - Nested filters are not supported.
 - When a filter is applied to an object (mapping) value, we do not silently apply that filter to the object's values.
 See the "Existence of non-singular queries" example in the IETF JSONPath draft.
 - `|` is a union operator, where matches from two or more JSONPaths are combined.
-- `&` is an intersection operator, where we output matches that exist in two paths.
+- `&` is an intersection operator, where we exclude matches that don't exist in both left and right paths.

 ## License